Lassina Traore bags brace as Ajax ease past Holstein Kiel | Goal.com

 Ajax continued to dominate proceedings and deservedly got the fourth goal before the half-time break through Jurgen Ekkelenkamp.

-Janni Serra reduced the deficit in the 71st minute and Fin Bartels scored a late effort but was not enough to hurt Ajax as they cling onto the victory.
+Janni Serra reduced the deficit in the 71st minute and Fin Bartels scored a late effort but it was not enough to hurt Ajax as they clung onto the victory.

 Traore will hope to continue his eye-catching performances in an effort to enjoy more game time when the 2020-21 season gets underway.